-Attorney Franklin J. Hickman has focused his career on legal issues affecting persons with mental disabilities since his graduation from the University of Pennsylvania School of Law in 1973, where he received the Wiley C. Rutledge Memorial Award.
-Frank’s first major case established the right of indigent persons in Ohio to have legal counsel provided at public expense at their civil commitment proceedings.
+Attorney Franklin J. Hickman has focused his career on legal issues affecting persons with mental disabilities since 1973.
+His first major case established the right of indigent persons in Ohio to have legal counsel provided at public expense at their civil commitment proceedings.

 * AV® Preeminent™ and BV® Distinguished™ are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.

 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the anonymous opinions of members of the Bar and the Judiciary.
 Martindale-Hubbell Peer Review Ratings fall into two categories – legal ability and general ethical standards.